szabgab/perlmaven.com/sites/en/pages/data-serialization-in-perl.md

-In the general [data serialization](http://en.wikipedia.org/wiki/Serialization) refers to a process in which we take an arbitrary data structure (a hash of hashes of arrays...) and convert it to a string in a way that the string can be later converted back to the same complex data structure in a process called <b>de-serialization of data</b>.
+In the general [data serialization](http://en.wikipedia.org/wiki/Serialization) refers to a process in which we take an arbitrary data structure (a hash of hashes of arrays...) and convert it to a string in a way that the string can be later converted back to the same complex data structure in a process called **de-serialization of data**.

 Once the data was serialized to a string it can be easily stored on disk (e.g. in a file or in a database), and it can be easily transmitted via some network protocol.